fkooman/php-oauth-as/README.md

 These clients are written in HTML, CSS and JavaScript only and can be hosted on any (static) web server.
 See the accompanying READMEs for more information.
-If you followed the client registration in the previous section they should start working immediately if you install the applications at the correct URL.
-Do not forget to enable the management API in `config/oauth.ini`.
+If you followed the client registration in the previous section they should start working immediately.

+By default you will use the applications hosted at `https://www.php-oauth.net`.
+This is secure because no access tokens will ever leave your browser, only the application is loaded from that website.
+Of course, you can also install the applications yourself and register them in your OAuth server.

 # SELinux
 The install script already takes care of setting the file permissions of the